 Differences from AppGameKit Tiers 1 and 2

 Method names have been changed so that they follow the PEP 8 style guide.
 The AppGameKit methods in Tiers 1 and 2 are TitleCased, but for this they are lowercase_with_underscores. ie: The LoadImage method is called load_image here.

 The Print method was renamed to print_value so that it wouldn't be confused with Python's builtin print command.

-The argument order for some methods had to be changed to compensate for the fact that Python doesn't have method overloading like other languages.
+Since Python doesn't have method overload like C++ and AppGameKit Basic, some method names have been modified to compensate.
 An example of method overloading can be seen with the LoadImage command which has four method overloads:

 LoadImage( ID, sImageFilename ) LoadImage( ID, sImageFilename, bBlackToAlpha ) integer LoadImage( sImageFilename, bBlackToAlpha ) integer LoadImage( sImageFilename )

-The first two take an arbitrary ID that you provide as the first argument and the last two return the ID that AppGameKit assigns internally instead.
-There's also a bBlackToAlpha argument appearing in two of the overloads.
-Arguments that do not appear in every method overload were made optional which Python dictates must be placed after all required arguments.
+The first two take an arbitrary ID that you provide as the first parameter and the last two return the ID that AppGameKit assigns internally instead.
+There's also a bBlackToAlpha parameter appearing in one of the overloads of each set.

 And the AppGameKit Tiers 1 and 2 code for:

 AppGameKit builds its internal "read" path based upon the main process executable name.
 For Python scripts, the read path for every script is based on the Python interpreter which means every script has the same read path.

 This obviously is not desirable, so AppGameKit for Python monitors all methods requesting to open files and changes paths that are relative to the read path so that they are absolute ("raw") paths based upon where the main script is being executed.